makrai/notes/park-1911-vad-from-categ-emo.md

     * categorical: comparable performance to that of the SOTA classifiers
     * VAD: significant positive correlations with the ground truth VAD scores
-  * further training with supervision of VAD labels leads to improved perf especially when dataset is small
+  * further training with supervision of VAD labels leads to improved perf especially when the dataset is small
 * We also present examples of predictions of appropriate emotion words that are not part of the original annotations